-Yesse Technologies is building a technology platform that allows scent to be digitized.
-One of their challenges was the identification of potential medical applications of the platform.
-When I started working there, the company was in a venture timebox process and asked the lead investor to tap into other markets.
-I helped develop the strategy and then took care of the market valorization.
+When I started working with Yesse Technologies, the company was in a venture timebox process and the lead investor wanted to explore other markets.
+I helped develop the strategy and took care of the market valorization.

 From the first meeting with Katrien, her professional attitude, dedication and eagerness were clear.
 Years later, we found the perfect task for her: Katrien was asked to go into the field for a primary market research exercise, interviewing key opinion leaders about a new and rather unconventional approach to detecting diseases.